maxence-bonnet/OCR_BileMo/README.md

 To interact properly with the OpenApi documentation, you will need to specify the Token in the permissions (Authorizations) after authenticating yourself:
 `Value: Bearer {JWT Token}`

+## Api preview

-You can check the demonstration [here](https://bilemo.maxence-bonnet.fr/api/docs)
+You can check the demonstration [here](https://bilemo.maxence-bonnet.fr/api/docs) and interact with through Postman.

 <!-- Also, you can interact with the api from the [react-admin](https://marmelab.com/react-admin/Readme.html) frontend application [here]() -->